According to recent figures, an increasing number of people are looking to downsize.

 Most people will use high street estate agents to sell their current property and find their next one.
 This is the best way to achieve the highest price for the property you’re selling, but may not be the most convenient option.
 Trying to coordinate an open market sale and purchase, where most buyers and sellers are part of a property chain, can be time-consuming and unpredictable.

-Selling a house at auction in order to downsize has the potential of offering a quicker sale (any sale will be required to complete within 28 days of the auction), but it’s important to remember that there is no guarantee that your property will find a buyer at auction, and if the property does sell it is likely to be at less than market value.
+Selling a house at auction in order to downsize has the potential of offering a quicker sale.
+This is because auction sales are usually required to complete within 28 days of the auction.
+It’s important to remember, however, that there is no guarantee that your property will find a buyer at auction.
+If the property does sell, it is likely to be at less than market value.
 The unpredictable nature of the open market means that you may also struggle to tie up the purchase of your next property with the completion of any auction sale.

 If you’re looking for speed and convenience, you may want to consider using a house part exchange service.
 Part exchange services may be offered by new build property developers and some retirement property companies.
-As with selling at auction, it’s likely that you will need to be willing to accept less than market value for your property and it may only be available on certain properties in a development, so your choices may be limited.
+As with selling at auction, it’s likely that you will need to be willing to accept less than market value for your property.
+Part exchange may only be available on certain properties in a development, so your choices may be limited.

 If you’re in a hurry to downsize, perhaps due to health issues or financial concerns, a property part exchange service or professional home buyer are likely to be your quickest option.
 They also offer a guaranteed purchase, so you won’t need to worry about your buyer pulling out of the sale.